cipy/cipy.github.io/about.md

 ### More Information

-For some more information about our NGO, I recommend your read our [short presentation page](https://www.unpi.ro/english/)
+For some more information about our NGO, I recommend our [short presentation page](https://www.unpi.ro/english/)